JMcbeath1966/Green-Cuisine/readme.md

 ## Features

-I've added a few extra features to my project that weren't part of the requirements, because I felt they made the project 'complete' for better user interaction.
+I've added a few extra features to my project that weren't part of the requirements, specifically the login and registration functionality.

 ### Existing Features